lsainzvillalba/lsainzvillalba.github.io/_posts/2023-08-29-intracerebralhemorrhage.md

 Frontoparietal craniotomy

 ### POSITIONING:
-<div style="text-align: justify"> size craniotomy as for decompressive craniectomy, parenquimal pressure sensor, expected swelling,A Mayfield head clamp was applied.
-The patient was placed in supine position
-  with the head slightly rotated (about 30 degrees) towards the right and extended such that the malar prominence would be the highest point in the surgical field.
+<div style="text-align: justify"> A Mayfield head clamp was applied.
+The patient was placed in latero-supine position with the head slightly rotated (about 30 degrees) towards the left.
 All pressure points were well-padded.
 The hair was clipped over the planned incision.
-  Pre-prepping was done with chlorhexidine solution.
-The electrophysiology monitoring team inserted needles in their proper locations and baseline SSEPs, motor evoked potentials and, visual evoked potentials were obtained.
-The patient underwent co-registration of the preoperative stereotactic MRI with her surface landmarks. </div>
+Pre-prepping was done with chlorhexidine solution.. </div>

 ### OPERATIVE TECHNIQUE:
 <div style="text-align: justify"> The area was prepped and draped in the standard sterile fashion.
-A fronto-pterional incision from the midline to the root of the zygoma, behind the hair line was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
-Temporal muscle dissection was performed in two steps: interfascially below the frontal fat pad and then subperiostically to allow wider exposure and less tension on the muscle during the operation.</div>
+A wide fronto-parietal-temporal incision from the contralateral pupilar line to the ipsilateral root of the zygoma, as if it were for a decompressive craniectomy, was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
+Temporal muscle dissection was performed subperiostically and elevated in one flap with the rest of the scalp.</div>

-<div style="text-align: justify"> Left pterioral craniotomy was performed using an electric high speed drill with the frontal cut extending to the superior orbital rim lateral to the supraorbital nerve.A burr-hole was placed at the anterior part of the frontospheoide suture (McCarthy) to expose both orbit and dura.
-After careful dissection of the periorbit from the superior orbital wall, the orbital roof was cut with the aid of a fine escoplo.
-The bone flap was uplifted utilizing a combination of #3 Penfield and Adson periosteal elevator with special care for the midline sagital sinus.
-  The dura was noted to be intact.
+<div style="text-align: justify"> Left fronto-parietal-temporal craniotomy was performed following a decompressive craniectomy procedure using an electric high speed drill.
+A burr-hole was placed at the pterion (key hole), and in the posterior temporal line.
+After careful dissection of the dura in each burr-hole, the craniotomy was completed with a craniotome.
+The bone flap was uplifted utilizing a combination of #3 Penfield and Adson periosteal elevator with special care for the middle temporal artery.
+The dura was noted to be intact and tense.
 The bone dust was irrigated and suctioned clean.
-A small C-shaped durotomy with base towards the midline was performed and the dura was lifted with tenting sutures. </div>
+A wide C-shaped durotomy with base towards the sphenoidal ridge was performed. </div>

-<div style="text-align: justify"> The operating microscope was then draped and brought into the operative field.
-Careful dissection
-  of the interhemispheric fissure was carried out anteriorly and posteriorly and down to the pericallosal cistern, letting the right medial cortical surface lower by gravity.
-Cottonoids were placed on bridging cortical veins, the sagittal sinus and keeping and, the medial surface of the superior frontal gyrus keeping them moist throughout the procedure.
-With the aid of the neuronavigational probe, the limits of the tumor in the medial surface were identified.
-Microdissection technique was used further to expose the cingulate sulcus and separate the callosomarginal artery cutting multiple arachnoid adhesions.
-Under blue light and guided with 5-ALA the medial surface of the tumor was visualized.
-A small corticectomy and tissue sample were centered at the most fluorescent spot for intraoperative biopsy that confirmed high grade glioma. </div>

-<div style="text-align: justify"> The lesion was noted to be grayish in color with soft consistency and ill-defined planes.
-  Using a combination 7-French suction, bipolar electrocautery, as well as micro-scissors a plane was developed around the lesion in its superior, medial border following the cingulate sulcus and 5-ALA signal.
-Microdissection continued around the lesion following the plane and using the neuronavigational probe and the 5-ALA signal to carefully guide the volumetric resection. </div>

-<div style="text-align: justify"> The tumor specimen was sent to pathology.
-Before hemostasis was performed, vasospasm affecting a
+<div style="text-align: justify"> Upon initial inspection a small component of subdural hematoma was noted and removed.
+The cortical surface appeared to be normal except for a decreased pulsation and a ruptured pia at the superior temporal gyrus just below the sylvian point, were the hematoma came to the surface.
+Using a combination 7-French suction, bipolar electrocautery and copious use of cottonoids, the blood clots were removed.
+The hemorrhage was deep seated and probably originating from deep white matter (amyloid angiopathy).
+No major vascular structure was noted to be involved and the hemorrhage had dissected white matter tracts, by expansion, below the insular cortex. </div>

-  small segment of the callosomarginal artery was noted and treated with irrigation of diluted nimodipin and body-temperature saline, resolving completely in few minutes.
-The surgical bed was subsequently irrigated until clear hemostasis was achieved utilizing a combination of bipolar electrocautery and oxidized cellulose absorbable hemostat (Surgicel). </div>
+<div style="text-align: justify"> The surgical bed was subsequently irrigated until clear hemostasis was achieved utilizing a
+  combination of bipolar electrocautery, irrigation and liquid hemostat (Surgiflo). </div>

-<div style="text-align: justify"> The dura was subsequently closed with running non-absorbable braided 4-0 silk suture.
-  The bone was secured in place utilizing plates and screws.
+<div style="text-align: justify"> After hematoma removal the brain was not edematous and starting pulsating more prominently.
+The dura was subsequently closed with running non-absorbable braided 4-0 silk suture.
+Since cortical surface appeared intact and no inflamation was noted the bone was replaced and secured utilizing plates and screws.
 Periostium and subcutaneous layer were sutured with simple inverted knots of 2-0 synthetic absorbable suture (Polysorb).
-The skin was then closed with an intradermal running absorbable suture 3-0
+The skin was then closed with staples.
-  (Monosyn).
 A small silicon Blake drainage was placed in the subperiosteal space.
 A sterile head dressing was placed over the closed wound.</div>

-<div style="text-align: justify"> Neurophysiological monitoring remained stable throughout the entire case.
-All sponge counts
-  and instrument counts were correct at the end of the case times two.
-The patient tolerated the procedure well and was transferred to the recovery room in stable condition.</div>
+<div style="text-align: justify">  All sponge and instrument counts were correct at the end of the case times two.
+The patient tolerated the procedure well and was transferred to the intensive care unit, sedated, in stable condition.</div>

 ### POSTOPERATIVE EVOLUTION:
-<div style="text-align: justify"> The patient awaken with no complications and with subjective improvement of both leg clumsiness
+<div style="text-align: justify"> The patient was kept sedated with hemodinamic stability for 48 h with CT radiographic control that showed no complications and complete removal of the hemorrhage with no new bleeding.
+The patient was slowly awaken  </div>
-  and slow thought.
-The walking pattern improved and the patient was socially more responsive as noted by his family.
-Postoperative
-  MRI showed gross total resection with no complications.
-Discharge was given at postoperative day 5 with appointments for oncological follow up. </div>

 <style>
   video {